-19th century therapy for Parkinson's disease may help patients todayApril 19th, 2012 in Parkinson's & Movement disorders /
+19th century therapy for Parkinson's disease may help patients todayApril 19, 2012 in Medicine & Health / Parkinson's & Movement disorders

 In the 19th century, the celebrated neurologist, Jean-Martin Charcot, developed a "vibration chair" to relieve symptoms of Parkinson's disease.
 He reported improvements in his patients, but he died shortly thereafter and a more complete evaluation of the therapy was never conducted.
 Now a group of scientists at Rush University Medical Center have replicated his work, and they report that while vibration therapy does significantly improve some symptoms of Parkinson's disease, the effect is due to placebo or other nonspecific factors, and not the vibration.
 Their study is published in the April issue of Journal of Parkinson's Disease.